How Absorbent Underwear Helps a Bedwetting Child

 When you lie down to sleep at night, you probably don’t even think about the possibility of waking up cold and wet in the morning.
 Unfortunately, between 5 and 7 million children in the U.S. age 6 and older do.

 Nighttime wetting is a common problem that takes time to be resolved.
-But the good news is that 15% of nighttime wetting children outgrow the condition every year.
-Using absorbent products such as Goodnites® NightTime Underwear can help ease your child's discomfort and give her hope for a dry morning.
+But the good news is that 15% of children who wet at night outgrow the condition every year.
+Using absorbent products such as Goodnites® NightTime Underwear and Goodnites Bed Mats can help ease your child’s discomfort so they can wake up each day dry and worry-free.